[?] Subscribe To This Site

 The route will take you back to Songwat Road within walking distance to the Ratchawong Pier.

-Chinatown Bangkok sights make another page in the history of old Chinatown Bangkok.
 Though this route is less travelled than the main street Yaowarat Road or even Walking Street in Chinatown, it’s just as rich in history.

 Route map of Chinatown Bangkok sights

-View Chinatown Bangkok sights in a larger map
+View Chinatown Bangkok sights in a larger map.

 Back to top of page